revaturelabs/interviewquestions/Java/Java Basics/Control Flow Statements.md

     <summary><b> Show Answer </b></summary>
 <blockquote>

-- It is an entry check loop ie., the condition checked first.
+- It is an entry controlled loop ie., the condition checked first.
+-
 </blockquote>
 </details>